-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Philippine Estates Corporation and Subsidiary (the 'Group') as at December 31, 2023, 2022 and 2021, and for each of the three years in the period ended December 31, 2023, and have issued our report thereon dated April 12, 2024.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Philippine Estates Corporation and Subsidiary (the 'Group') as at December 31, 2024, 2023 and 2022, and for each of the three years in the period ended December 31, 2024, and have issued our report thereon dated April 29, 2025.
 The supplementary information shown in the List of Supplementary Information as additional component required by Rule 68, Part I, Section 5 of the Revised Securities Regulation Code, is presented for the purpose of filing with the Securities and Exchange Commission and is not a required part of basic consolidated financial statements.
 Such information is the responsibility of management and has been subjected to auditing procedures applied in the audit of basic consolidated financial statements.
 In our opinion, the information has been prepared in accordance with Rule 68 of the Revised Securities Regulation Code.

-Tax Identification No. 003-294-822 BOA/PRC No. 0234, effective until June 23, 2026 SEC Accreditation No. 0234-SEC, Group A, issued on March 17, 2022 and valid in the audit of 2021 to 2025 financial statements BIR Accreditation No. 08-001911-000-2022, effective until March 15, 2025
+Tax Identification No. 003-294-822 BOA/PRC No. 0234, effective until June 23, 2026 SEC Accreditation No. 0234-SEC, Group A, issued on March 17, 2022, and valid in the audit of 2021 to 2025 financial statements of SEC covered institutions BIR Accreditation No. 08-001911-000-2025, effective until March 25, 2028